cyberspacecpa/gcdproject/CodeBook.md

 * t - Time
 * std - Standard Deviation

+**Note:**

+I used an R Markdown Table Format to define the measurement variables below.
+The table's tabular structure looked find when I Preview the HTML version in R.
+However, in git hub the table's tabular format was not recognized, as depicted below.

 ### Seq | Old Label         | New Label  |   Units of Measure